 Avoid companies that have either bad reviews or no reviews, since the latter could indicate a company that is either brand new or one that has changed its name to avoid past liabilities.

-For guaranteed protection, you can hire a roofing contractor that can provide a manufacturer's full system warranty, which includes both the materials and the workmanship for a stated period of time.
-RoofCrafters is a GAF Master Elite and Certainteed Select contractor and we are eager to help you get your next roofing project started.
-You can schedule your inspection here.
-Or feel free to download our "Top 10 checklist" to better help you choose the right contractor.
+For guaranteed protection, hire a roofing contractor that will provide a manufacturer's full system warranty.
+Which includes both the materials and the workmanship for a stated period.
+RoofCrafters is a GAF Master Eliteand Certainteed Select Shinglemaster.
+With 30 years under our toolbelts, we are eager to help you get your next roofing project started.